maxacorbett/Assignment-1/article_1.md

 ![Photo Of Mom](FAMILYPHOTO.png)

-- play card games with her
+- Play card games with my mom
-- Share glasses of wine and reminisce
+- Share glasses of wine and reminisce with my parents
-- watch our show General Hospital
+- Watch our soap opera General Hospital whenever we get together